 - As soon as your straight right lands, pivot on your lead foot to the right and rotate your body to the right to throw a left hook to the head.

 - The key to the hook is the torque rotation of your body.
-You don’t want to throw the hook with your arm power only, but instead use the rotation of your legs and torso to generate the power.
+You don’t want to throw the hook with your arm power only, but instead, use the rotation of your legs and torso to generate the power.
+(1)

-- Left Jab – Straight Right – Left Hook
+- Left Jab – Straight Right to the Body – Left Hook to the Head

 Home Boxing Workout